tstanford/bin-calendar/README.md

 You will now need to open your firewall to point to the endpoint

-You can import the calendar into google calendar using the url e.g. `http://111.222.333.444:8080/uprn/[uprn of your fife property]`
+You can import the calendar into google calendar using the following url e.g. `http://[your public ip]:8080/uprn/[uprn of your fife property]`

 To lookup your uprn, you can use the following service:
 - https://www.findmyaddress.co.uk/search